-MERA maintains most of its cash in the County of Marin pooled investment fund for the purpose of increasing interest earnings through pooled investment activities.
+MERA maintains most of its cash in the County of Marin pooled investment fund to increase interest earnings through pooled investment activities.
 Interest earned on the investment pool is allocated quarterly to the participating funds using the daily cash balance of each fund.
 This pool, which is available for use by all funds, is displayed in the financial statements as "Cash."
 There are no limitations or restrictions on withdrawals from the pool.